Jindalee Shire

 Jindalee Shire was a local government area in the Riverina region of New South Wales, Australia.

-Jindalee Shire was proclaimed on 7 March 1906 as Cowcumballa Shire, one of 134 shires created after the passing of the Local Government (Shires) Act 1905.
-It was renamed Jindalee Shire on 13 March 1907.
-On 17 September 1935, it absorbed part of the abolished Municipality of Wallendbeen.
+Jindalee Shire was proclaimed as Cowcumballa Shire on 7 March,1906, one of 134 shires created after the passing of the Local Government (Shires) Act 1905.
+It was renamed Jindalee Shire on 13 March, 1907.
+On 17 September, 1935, it absorbed part of the abolished Municipality of Wallendbeen.